Loft conversion staircase solutions

 Home » Loft conversion staircase solutions

-When well designed, your loft staircase can be a feature in itself.
-However, it can be tricky ensuring you achieve the look you want, as well as tying it in with your property style, and adhering to building regulations.
-We walk you through the staircase options available to you and the rules you need to follow if you decide to convert your loft.
+When well-designed, your loft staircase can be a feature in itself.
+However, it can be tricky to ensure you achieve the look you want, tie it in with your property style and adhere to building regulations.
+We walk you through the options available to you and the rules you need to follow if you decide to opt for stairs for loft conversions.

 Let us kick off proceedings by covering the rules and regulations…

-The main factor here is to make sure you have the right amount of headroom above your loft conversion stairs before you commence works.
-If you get this wrong it will be very difficult, if not impossible to rectify after the build is completed.
+The main factor here is to make sure you have the right amount of headroom above your loft conversion stairs before you commence work.
+If you get this wrong, it will be very difficult, if not impossible, to rectify after the build is completed.
 Regulations aside, you do not want to be ducking your head to get into your new loft bedroom!

-When you add any kind of structure to your home, there are strict building regulations that must be followed.
+When you add any kind of structure to your home, strict building regulations must be followed.
 Converting your loft will see the structure of your home change quite dramatically – you may need to extend the roof or even lower the ceiling of the room below the loft to make way for the new rooms above, so there will be a lot of different regulations that you will need to meet.
 With over 30 years in the business, there isn’t a lot we can’t tell you about building regulations or planning permission.
 We also have a skilled structural engineer on board, so we can offer bespoke advice, whatever your situation might be.
-It is important to employ a loft conversion company you can trust, because failing to comply with building regulations will not only result in an unsafe home, but a very expensive bill trying to rectify the build.
+It is important to employ a loft conversion company you can trust because failing to comply with building regulations will result in an unsafe home and also a very expensive bill trying to rectify the build.

 The stairs are a pivotal part of these regulations, and the headroom, quality and pitch must all be taken into consideration.
 Here are some of the basic requirements: